xevidos/codiad/README.md

 Completed:

-* Add Auto Save.
+* Add Auto Save
 * Add ability to center bottom of code
 * Add updating script
 * Add site renaming
 * Database Update
-	- Added Mysql Support.
+	- Added ( MySQL, PostgreSQL ) Support.
 	- Project Updated to use PDO so future support for more database systems can be added.
 	- Updated to store program data ( Not project data ) in databases.
 * Fix JS errors already showing
 * Remove Codiad autocomplete in favor of Ace's
+* Updated Cursor tracking
 * Updated for PHP 7.2

+Bugs:

+* Auto save does not save the most recent changes every once in a while requiring more information to be typed ( E.G. A couple spaces ) in order to show up in saved file.
+* Cursor is set to the wrong position if in split view.